Ready to dive deep and grow from within?

 How is therapy with me different?

-This means we identify formative and life-altering experiences and work through the way these events have left their trace deep within your mind and body.
+Together, we identify formative and life-altering experiences and work through the way these events have left their trace deep within your mind and body.

-This means helping your body catch up to knowing what your mind may know quite well through the lessons you have fought so hard to learn.
+And then we help your body catch up to knowing what your mind may know quite well through the lessons you have fought so hard to learn.

 Am I the right therapist for you?

-• From the beginning of my professional career, I have been devoted to understanding two things:
+From the beginning of my professional career, I have been devoted to understanding two things:

-• secure attachment — because the ability to give and receive love and trust with even just one person is a necessary ingredient for living well
+secure attachment — because the ability to give and receive love and trust with even just one person is a necessary ingredient for living well

-• trauma — because things happen in life that compromise a person’s ability to truly connect with people safely and successfully
+trauma — because things happen in life that compromise a person’s ability to truly connect with people safely and successfully

 I have also always been able to remain curious about the way larger social systems and spirituality shape the above two issues, which keeps me humble and respectful of all the differences we humans come with.

-Ultimately, it is my personal experience of wrestling with collective and intrapsychic suffering as it has shown up in my life, and continually emerging with greater strength and increasingly unshakable peace, that equips me to guide others through these concerns.
+Ultimately, it is my personal experience of wrestling with collective and intrapsychic suffering as it has shown up in my life and continually emerging with greater strength and increasingly unshakable peace, that equips me to guide others through these concerns.

-• Clients describe me as warm, authentic, and empowering.
+Clients describe me as warm, authentic, and empowering.

 Clients often come to me after experiences where they felt like the therapist wasn’t interested in them, didn’t extend kind understanding or offer creative challenge when needed, wasn’t a real human being in the process, or provided them with solutions instead of helping them think for themselves.
 Offering all those things is how I build trust with clients.